 For more information on Courtesy Cards

 Books are loaned for four weeks (28 days).
-The due date is stamped in the material at the time of check out.
+An email due date notification is sent at the time of check out.
 Only 10 items may be checked out on a Courtesy Card.
 Items may be recalled from Courtesy Card holders, but not for them.
 Courtesy Card holders must comply with the Library recall policy.
 Failure to comply may result in the loss of borrowing privileges.

 Periodicals do not circulate to Courtesy Card holders.